ViktorHek/vikimon/README.md

 ### Pokemons
 * 3N -- pokemon -- an Id corresponding to a pokemon in the DB <3>
+* 2N -- level -- represent the level of the pokemon where 00 = 100 <2>
 * 10C -- nickname -- a nickname to the pokemon provided by the user. if name = 'viktor', it would say 'viktor@@@@' <10>
 * 1B -- ability -- pokemons ability where 0 = first ability and 1 = second ability <1>
 * 1L -- nature -- one letter corresponding with an nature. there are 25 natures and 26 letters so maybe letter X can be an indicator for uniqe pokemons <1>
-* 1N -- IV -- the plan is to store IV between 1-5 where 1 = worst IV and 5 = perfect IV.
-The IV correspond with all stats <1>
+* 2N -- IV -- the plan is to store IV between 1-15 The IV correspond with all stats <2>
 * 2N -- EV -- the plan is to store EV as EV/100.
 Meaning a pokemon starts at EV 00 and can go up to 65.
 65 = 65535 <2>
 * 3N 2N * 4 -- moves -- first 3 numbers are an Id corresponding to a move. secod 2 numbers correspond to the amount of PP. this is repeted for each move (4) <20>
 * . -- separator -- indicating new type of item <1>